hpigot/hpigot.github.io/_posts/2018-07-30-clubstructure.md

 ![group icons](/images/clubstructure/group_icons.png)

 1. Foundation: Each semester, newly recruited members work together to learn fundamental electronics and programming concepts in the Foundation group.
-These activities revised and reorganization version of those created during the first 7 months of the club's operation, taking into account all the mistakes and successes made along the way.
+These activities are revised and reorganization versions of those created during the first 7 months of the club's operation, taking into account all the mistakes and successes made along the way.
 2. Car Project: After a semester in the Foundation group, members build on their existing knowledge to create an Arduino-based self-driving car.
 3. Solar Project: Members graduating from the Car Project learn more challenging electronics concepts to build a compete photovoltaic system, starting with a small solar-powered light then moving on to create solar-powered system of their own design.